dserfe/Croissant/README.md

 ### Reproduce NOD/ID results

 This section is to reproduce the results of evaluating Surefire/NonDex with NOD/ID mutants.
-The following commands will 1) run all NOD and ID mutation operators on each project 2) run Surefire and NonDex on NOD/ID mutants with threaholds changing from 0.1 to 1:
+The following commands will 1) run all NOD and ID mutation operators on each project 2) run Surefire and NonDex on NOD/ID mutants with thresholds changing from 0.1 to 1:

 - Input